aws-samples/harness-the-power-of-ai-and-ml-using-splunk-and-amazon-sagemaker-canvas/README.md

 #### Storing the Splunk bearer token in AWS Secrets Manager ####

 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) is used to store the Splunk bearer token.
 This is used by the AWS Lambda function when accessing Splunk's search REST API endpoint.
 Follow Splunk's [Create authentication tokens](https://docs.splunk.com/Documentation/Splunk/latest/Security/CreateAuthTokens) document for steps to create the bearer authentication token.

+>> **Important**: If your Splunk instance has [IP allow lists](https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList) implemented, confirm that IP restrictions are in place to allow you to access the Search REST API endpoint programmatically.

 Once you have the token generated, follow the steps below to store it using Secrets Manager:

 1. In the **AWS console**, navigate to **AWS Secrets Manager** and select **Store a new secret** to create a new secret.